sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

 to inline externally referenced schemas that might be based on different dialects of JSON Schema.

+{{<common-pitfall>}}JSON Schema prohibits referencing meta-schemas using relative URIs.
+The fundamental reason for this is that resolving the meta-schema is necessary for correctly determining the base URI of the schema, from which a relative meta-schema reference would be resolved, introducing a circular problem.

+A common occurrence of this issue is setting the `$schema` keyword to a relative path, which is again invalid according to the specification.{{</common-pitfall>}}

 {{<common-pitfall>}}JSON Schema prohibits the use of the this keyword on arbitrary subschemas that do not represent schema resources.
 It can only be present at the root of the schema (an implicit schema resource) or as a sibling